thibaud-dd/git-presentation/structure.md

 Works similarly to `-` in the `cd` command.
 In git, this is a reference to the previous ref.

 **Examples:**
-- `git cherry-pick -` - cherry-pick the last commit you were on onto the current branch
+ - `git cherry-pick` - cherry-pick commits from the previously checked out branch onto the current branch
 - `git rebase -` - rebase the current branch on the previous ref.
 Generally used after switching branches

 ### Speed Up Your Git Pulls